 Check CMC (not for MX platforms), and OME Modular (Applicable for MX platforms) web interface to see if iDRAC is displayed as an upgradable component.
-If it does, follow the instructions in Updating firmware using CMC web interface update the firmware.
+If it does, follow the instructions in Updating firmware using CMC web interface on page 80 update the firmware.